Iversity: Courses

 Massive Open Online Courses (MOOCs) harness visual elements (lecture videos, animations, graphics), interactive elements (simulations) and written materials (scientific articles).
 All elements can be reviewed at any time.
-Instructor and course participants can interact with each other in discussion forums.
+Instructors and course participants can interact with each other in discussion forums.
 Instructors can use quizzes to get feedback on the learning progress of the course participants.
 Most iversity courses end with a final assessment or exam.
 Exams can be taken on-site, online as “proctored-exam” or in form of a final project that has to be handed in to the instructor.

 Students at iversity.org can choose between different study paths, resulting in different certificates.
 “Statement of Participation” is free-of-charge, other certificates come with varying costs – depending on which level of certification the student chooses.
 Universities that offer a course at iversity have the option of offering European Credit Transfer and Accumulation System (ECTS) credits.
-This track allows students to receive credits from their course and apply them to their university studies.
+This track allows students to receive credits from their courses and apply them to their university studies.
 ECTS Credits can be used at any European Higher Education Institution.
 A certificate that awards ECTS credits is issued once the participant has passed an on-site or online proctored exam.
 Enrolment to courses is free, costs only apply when purchasing certificates.

 For the production of courses, iversity collaborates with European universities and individual professors.
-Lecturers design their own MOOCs with technical support from iversity.
+Lecturers design their MOOCs with technical support from iversity.